ralarcon/dotnetcore-containerized-sql/README.md

     - Azure Container Registry.
     - Azure SQL Server and the Azure SQL Database for the sample.
     - Storage Account.
-* [Build image, push & deploy](.github/workflows/build-deploy.yaml): this workflow will build the sample app using a container, push the container to the Azure Container Registry, deploy the container to the Web App staging slot, deploy or update the database and, finally, swap the slots.
+* [Build image, push & deploy](.github/workflows/build-deploy.yaml): this workflow will build the sample app using a container, push the container to the Azure Container Registry, deploy the container to the Web App staging slot, update the database and, finally, swap the slots.

 To start, you can directly fork this repo and follow the instructions to properly setup the workflows.